chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

 This is a longer program that includes the **"BEST OF RHODES AND LINDOS TOUR DT1"** half day tour, and more time on the East Coast for break for delicious lunch experiences at a seaside village at the Mediterranean Sea right on the water’s edge (scenic) with fresh seafood, Rhodian cuisine and excellent local wines.
 (Stop Visit Taste Photos)

-**WINE AND OLIVE OIL TASTING**
+**WINE AND OLIVE OIL TASTING EXPERIENCE**

 A short drive brings us to an optional stop for a delightful wine and olive oil tasting experience.
 Here, you’ll have the chance to sample a variety of locally produced wines, each showcasing the rich flavors of the region.
 Additionally, you can taste high-quality olive oil, infused with dried herbs for a unique and aromatic touch.
 This stop offers a wonderful opportunity to savor the authentic flavors of Rhodes.
-(Stop Visit Taste Photos)
+(Stop Visit Taste Photos – 3 Euros / person Entrance Fee)

 **VALLEY OF THE BUTTERFLIES**